nautechsystems/nautilus_trader/docs/integrations/databento.md

 and won't need to necessarily work with these lower level components directly.
 ```

-## Documentation
+## Databento documentation

-Databento provides extensive documentation for users which can be found in the knowledge base https://docs.databento.com/knowledge-base/new-users.
+Databento provides extensive documentation for users which can be found in the [Databento knowledge base](https://docs.databento.com/knowledge-base/new-users).
 It's recommended you also refer to the Databento documentation in conjunction with this Nautilus integration guide.

 ## Databento Binary Encoding (DBN)

+Databento Binary Encoding (DBN) is an extremely fast message encoding and storage format for normalized market data.
+The [DBN specification](https://docs.databento.com/knowledge-base/new-users/dbn-encoding) includes a simple, self-describing metadata header and a fixed set of struct definitions,
+which enforce a standardized way to normalize market data.

 The integration provides a decoder which can convert DBN format data to Nautilus objects.
-You can read more about the DBN format [here](https://docs.databento.com/knowledge-base/new-users/dbn-encoding).

 The same Rust implemented Nautilus decoder is used for:
 - Loading and decoding DBN files from disk